AlexZubov/vue3-gantt-elastic/README.md

-# gantt-elastic-wrapvue3
+# vue3-gantt-elastic

-gantt-elastic Project was wrapped with vue3.
+gantt-elastic Project was wrapped with vue3 based on gantt-elastic-wrapvue3

 #sample code
 ```vue